stephmukami/spoof-woof/README.md

 1. **Hash Collision**: The program aims to modify the hash such that it matches the desired prefix with minimal visual changes to the image.
 This is achieved by altering non-visible components like:
    - **EXIF Data**: Metadata changes that don't affect the image visually.
    - **Least Significant Bits (LSBs)**: Slight pixel alterations that are imperceptible.
-   - **Compression Artifacts**: Leveraging the JPEG format's lossy compression.
+   - **Compression Artifacts**: ie the visual distorions present when an image is compressed , leveraging the JPEG format's lossy compression.
+   - **Adding Noise**: Minimal Gaussian noise was added to slightly modify the image

 2. **Trade-offs Considered**:
    - **Search Space Size**: Computational complexity grows exponentially with prefix length.